hassanmortagy/Starbucks-Portal/README.md

 ## Requirements:
 * This code needs the *directory.csv* dataset, which could be obtained from https://www.kaggle.com/starbucks/store-locations
+* All the code we provide here is in the form of jupyter notebook files.
+These files are commented and contain lots of explanations
 ---

 ## The code is oraganized as follows: